Cowden syndrome

 The incidence of Cowden's disease is about 1 in 200,000, making it quite rare.
+Because the diagnosis of Cowden's syndrome is difficult to establish, this incidence is suspected to be an underestimation.
 Furthermore, early and continuous screening is essential in the management of this disorder to prevent malignancies.
 It is associated with mutations in PTEN on 10q23.3, a tumor suppressor gene otherwise known as phosphatase and tensin homolog, that results in dysregulation of the mTOR pathway leading to errors in cell proliferation, cell cycling, and apoptosis.
 The most common malignancies associated with the syndrome are adenocarcinoma of the breast (20%), followed by adenocarcinoma of the thyroid (7%), squamous cell carcinomas of the skin (4%), and the remaining from the colon, uterus, or others (1%).

 Signs and symptoms

 As Cowden's disease is a multi-system disorder, the physical manifestations are broken down by organ system:

 Skin

 Adolescent patients affected with Cowden syndrome develop characteristic lesions called trichilemmomas, which typically develop on the face, and verrucous papules around the mouth and on the ears.
 Oral papillomas are also common.
 Furthermore, shiny palmar keratoses with central dells are also present.
 At birth or in childhood, classic features of Cowden's include pigmented genital lesions, lipomas, epidermal nevi, and cafe-au-lait spots.
 Squamous cell carcinomas of the skin may also occur.
+Patients are also at an increased risk for Cutaneous melanoma with the lifetime risk estimated at 6%.